ucan-wg/invocation/README.md

   meta    {String : Any}
   prf     [&UCAN]

-  # Receipt of the invocation that caused this invocation
+  # Receipt of the invocation that caused this Task to be run
-  cause   optional &Invocation
+  cause   optional &Instruction
 }

 type Authorization struct {
-  scope   [&Any] # The set of authorized links auth    Authorization # Scope signed by the invoker }
+  scope   [&Any] # The set of authorized links s       Varsig # Scope signed by the invoker
+}

 type Invocation struct {
-  task    &Task
+  task    Task
   auth    &Authorization
 }